devnev39/sldc-live-back/README.md

 [![My Skills](https://skillicons.dev/icons?i=firebase,gcp,docker)](https://skillicons.dev)

+## Data download
+The scraped data is accessible to everyone.
+Visit the application at https://sldc-live.vercel.app and click the download icon in the top right corner.
+You can download up to 15 days of data from the "Normal" tab for standard viewing.
+For data intended for ML/AI purposes, switch to the "Data for ML/AI" tab to download the relevant datasets.
 ## Deep learning model for prediction

 The deep learning model is used to predict / forecast load demand curve.
 The default model used in this project is a simple **LSTM model** which is trained with **Tensorflow**.
 The model is **fine tuned** with latest data **each monday**. **The model training and fine tuning pipeline is fully automated with Cloud run, Cloud scheduler, github releases.**